Knowing how to write a video brief is key when you’re producing any sort of video.

 Regardless of your industry, video is a fantastic tool.

 At the end of the day, this makes everybody’s life easier.
-Whether you’re a start up or an established business, this has to be big benefit.
-You’re time is very valuable and any way you can make processes more efficient is a good thing.
+Whether you’re a start up or an established business, this has to be a big benefit.
+Your time is very valuable and any way you can make processes more efficient is a good thing.

 If you’re finding it difficult to write your video brief, then stop right there.
 Try a different way.